 The Academies’ Programme is currently the largest research programme in the humanities in the Federal Republic of Germany.
 It promotes long-term basic research in disciplines including law, economics and social sciences as well as humanities projects that overlap with the natural sciences.
 The funding periods range between twelve and 25 years.
 The programme is coordinated by the Union of the German Academies of Sciences and Humanities.

 The programme and its research projects are implemented by the eight academies under the umbrella of the Union as well as by Leopoldina, the German National Academy of Sciences.
-At present, professors from Leipzig University are leading eight Academy projects at the Saxon Academy of Sciences and Humanities.
+At present, professors from Leipzig University are leading seven Academy projects at the Saxon Academy of Sciences and Humanities.

 Dictionary of Old High German